 What Is Zermatt Known For?

 Zermatt may be best known for its magnificent long ski runs, which offer terrain suitable for skiers of all skill levels; however, the town also provides opportunities for outdoor sports during the other seasons.
-From the Winkelmatten up to the Furi, there is a mountain trail that cyclists can take, and the Zermatt Alpin Center provides knowledgeable guides to climbers throughout the entire year.
+From the Winkelmatten up to the Furi, cyclists can take a mountain trail, and the Zermatt Alpin Center provides knowledgeable guides to climbers throughout the year.

 Is Zermatt French or German speaking?

 Zermatt is a town found in the canton of Valais in Switzerland.
-Sion, the capital of the canton of Valais, is located about 38 kilometers away from Zermatt.
-German, French, and Swiss German are some of the languages spoken here.
+Sion, the capital of the canton of Valais, is located about 38 kilometers from Zermatt.
+German, French, and Swiss German are some languages spoken here.

 - Top Sites for Booking Tours